 Each SPS shall have colour_primaries present and set equal to 9.
 This constrains the color primaries to ITU-R BT.2100 [16].

+Each SPS shall have vui_chroma_loc_info_present_flag set equal to 1 and vui_chroma_sample_loc_type_frame set equal to 2.
+Note that VVC Main 10 profile constrains the color subsampling to 4:2:0.
+See H.274 [4] Figure 4 for more information.

 Each SPS shall have transfer_characteristics present and set equal to 18.
 This constrains the transfer characteristics to HLG as specified by Table 5 (Hybrid Log-Gamma (HLG) System Reference Non-Linear Transfer Functions) of ITU-R BT.2100 [16].

-Each SPS shall have video_signal_type_present_flag set equal to 1 and video_full_range_flag set equal to 0.
+Each SPS shall have vui_colour_description_present_flag set equal to 1 and videovui_full_range_flag [4] set equal to 0.
 This constrains the sample values to be of narrow range.
 For more information regarding signal representation, see ITU-R BT.2100 [16], Table 9.
 Note that “narrow range” is sometimes referred to as “limited range.”

 Coded representation of video with 1080 lines (e.g., 1920x1080) may be coded either as 1080 lines or as 1088 lines.
 When the video is coded as 1088 lines, the bottom 8 lines shall be black.

 When 960x540 is emitted, it shall be coded as 960x544, and the bottom four lines shall be black.